bbattey/KochanekBartelsSpline/README.md

 Keeping the TCB parameters within their normal -1 to 1 range probably makes sense for keyframing applications.
 But some wonderful graphic results can arise if setting the parameters outside of that range.

+If the TCB parameters are set to 0, the result is a Catmull-Rom spline.

 The file kbExampleUsage.m shows how to use the class, but it is not standalone code; it would need to be embedded in some other piece of code.

 The file kbExample.png shows the result.